nus-cs2103-AY2021S1/tp/docs/UserGuide.md

         - The 2 commands specified cannot be the same.
         - New command cannot be a keyword that is already being used.
         - Original command must exist.

+    NOTE: (after alias a b -> a is no longer alias for anything and has nothing to do with b)
     - Format: `alias <original_command> <new_command>`
     - Example: `alias add spent`